openmc-dev/openmc/docs/source/io_formats/mgxs_library.rst

              This is a 1-D vector if `representation` is "isotropic", or a 3-D vector if `representation` is "angle" with dimensions of [groups, azimuthal, polar].
-           - **scatter matrix** (*double[][][]* or *double[][][][][]*) -- Scattering moment matrices.
-This dataset requires the scattering moment matrices presented with the columns representing incoming group and rows representing the outgoing group.
-That is, down-scatter will be above the diagonal of the resultant matrix.
-             This matrix is repeated for every Legendre order (in order of increasing orders) if `scatter-type` is "legendre"; otherwise, this matrix is repeated for every bin of the histogram or tabular representation.
-Finally, if ``representation`` is "angle", the above is repeated for every azimuthal angle and every polar angle, in that order.
-           - **multiplicity matrix** (*double[][]* or *double[][][][]*) -- Scattering multiplicity matrices.
-             This dataset provides the ratio of neutrons produced in scattering collisions to the neutrons which undergo scattering collisions;
-             that is, the multiplicity provides the code with a scaling factor to account for neutrons being produced in (n,xn) reactions.
-This information is assumed isotropic and therefore is not repeated for every Legendre moment or histogram/tabular bin.
-This matrix follows the same arrangement as described for the `scatter` dataset, with the exception of the data needed to provide the scattering type information.
-             This dataset is optional, if it is not provided no multiplication (i.e., values of 1.0) will be assumed.
            - **fission** (*double[]* or *double[][][]*) -- Fission cross section.
              This is a 1-D vector if `representation` is "isotropic", or a 3-D